 Like rivers, they too need to be monitored and cared for and require time and effort to ensure they stay clean and well managed and debris free.
 Debris and silt can clog up a canal and make it impassable.
 They can also be wildlife havens and are therefore an important part of our environment.

 The traditional use of canals has not been forgotten but now canals don’t just move heavy goods.
 Fibre-optic cables hidden below the towpaths carry the traffic of modern information technology and also canals are used to transfer water from regions of surplus to areas where it is most needed.
 Such operations are very much the part of the hidden work of canals, as most people see them as a place of leisure – for walking, boating, cycling, fishing and enjoying their industrial history and wildlife.

-Heathland undertake a range of maintenance work on canals
+Heathland Aquatic Engineering undertake a range of maintenance work on canals

 Heathland Aquatic Engineering undertake all sorts of maintenance work that ensure canals runs clear and free.
 Our team of professional engineers are on call 24/7 to support our customers with any emergency.